 Schlecht, Shevlin & Shoenberger—a top-rated California Land Use and Planning Law firm

-Real estate lawyers in Riverside County, CA earn statewide recognition for their California land use law expertise
+Real estate law firm earns statewide recognition for their California land use law expertise

 California’s land use laws are among the toughest in the nation.
 It is essential for those planning to develop property in California to hire an experienced land use and planning law firm to guide them through the local and state land use planning process.
 Schlecht, Shevlin & Shoenberger is the California land use and planning law firm of choice in Riverside County.
 They practice in jurisdictions throughout the state to assist their clients in obtaining the permits and approvals they need to develop their properties.